 Rome and Naples are two of Italy's most visited cities.
 A lot of tourists include both cities in one trip since it's easy to reach one city from the other.
 In fact, if you take a fast train it's possible to visit Naples as a day trip from Rome and vice versa.
+That said, both cities invite staying for several days or more, since there's so much to explore in each place.

 Here are the best options for traveling between Rome and Naples.